mgoellnitz/tangram/README.md

 and then you can build and use your projects using tangram or the examples.

-If you need to set a runtime library to e.g. compile with Java 8 for target systems with Java 7 you can provide a JDK pointer:
+If you need to set a runtime library to e.g. compile with Java 8 for target systems with Java 7 you can provide a JDK pointer (e.g. for releases up to version 1.1):

 ```bash
 gradle -Pjdk=/opt/jdk1.7.0_80 clean build publishToMavenLocal